Linda Vallejo: Brown Belongings

 VIDEO: Mickey Mouse, Marilyn Monroe and the Mona Lisa are being transformed to make them more representative of people of color, Agence France-Presse (AFP) is an international news agency headquartered in Paris, France with 120, 700 views on Twitter, July 17, 2019

-The Art + Data of Being Brown in LA, L.A.
+VIDEO: The Art + Data of Being Brown in LA, L.A.
 THIS WEEK INTERVIEW, July 2019

 A 140 page Exhibition Catalog with scholarly essays and reproductions of over 100 artworks in the exhibition and will be available for purchase.
 Essayists include by curator, Erin M. Curtis, art historian Karen Mary Davalos, professor and chair of Chicano and Latino Studies at the University of Minnesota, Twin Cities, artist and scholar Michelle L. Lopez, and curator and writer William Moreno.
 Essential quotes by Shana Nys Dambrot, art critic with LA Weekly and Artillery Magazine and Peter Frank, art critic with The Huffington Post and Adjunct Senior Curator at Riverside Art Museum, while Pablo Aguilar and Aimee Santos provide additional photographs.

 Catalog EssaysCuratorial statement Karen Mary Davalos critical essay William Moreno critical essay Michelle L. Lopez critical essay Linda Vallejo artist statement